 Whether you're at the beginning of your career in customer success, or you've been working with customers for years, we could all stand to benefit from a new perspective or a push to go one step further from the expert practitioners in our industry.

-And since today falls on International Women's Day, we wanted to share some of the best career advice we've ever received from female leaders in the customer success space (although this advice is valuable no matter what your gender).
-Read the list for their advice for growing your career in customer success, and get involved in the conversation by sharing your own advice using the hashtag #PressforProgress on Twitter.
+We wanted to share some of the best career advice we've ever received from female leaders in the customer success space (although this advice is valuable no matter what your gender).

 1. Practice active listening -- and scouting.